quentinglorieux/romainquentin-nuxt-v1/content/members/coumarane-tirou.md

 cv: ""
 ---

-As a Ph.
-D. student at the Lyon Neurosciences Research Center, my work consists in identifying brain mechanisms responsible for statistical learning.
+As a PhD student at the Lyon Neurosciences Research Center, my work consists in identifying brain mechanisms responsible for statistical learning.

 I use time-resolved neural signals recorded with magnetoencephalography (MEG) and machine-learning analyses to pursue this aim.